sedol1339/files/abstracts.md

 Goodfellow, I. J., Mirza, M., Xiao, D., Courville, A., & Bengio, Y. (2013).
 An Empirical Investigation of Catastrophic Forgetting in Gradient-Based Neural Networks. arXiv, 1312.6211.
 Retrieved from https://arxiv.org/abs/1312.6211v3

+    - We found that using dropout is good at adapting to the new task, remembering the old task
+    - As for comparing activation functions, different tasks and relationships between them result in very different rankings, this suggests that the choice of activation function should always be cross-validated

 Goodfellow, I. J., Warde-Farley, D., Mirza, M., Courville, A., & Bengio, Y. (2013).
 Maxout Networks. arXiv, 1302.4389.
 Retrieved from https://arxiv.org/abs/1302.4389v4

 Goodfellow, I. J., Erhan, D., Carrier, P. L., Courville, A., Mirza, M., Hamner, B., ...Bengio, Y. (2013).
 Challenges in Representation Learning: A report on three machine learning contests. arXiv, 1307.0414.
 Retrieved from https://arxiv.org/abs/1307.0414v1

+    - We describe the ICML 2013 Workshop on Challenges in Representation Learning (datasets and results)
+    - It was focused on the black box learning, the facial expression recognition and the multimodal learning
+    - In this contest, unsupervised learning is important because of small amount of labeled data
+    - The winner used sparse filtering for feature learning, RF for feature selection, SVM for classification
+    - The second place rediscovered entropy regularization
+    - Other competitors also obtained very competitive results with sparse filtering; this is interesting because sparse filtering has been perceived as an inexpensive and simple method that gives good but not optimal results
+    - Sparse filtering features on the combination of the labeled and unlabeled data worked worse than learning the features on just the labeled data; this may be because the labeled data was drawn from the more difficult portion of the SVHN dataset

 Gregor, K., Danihelka, I., Mnih, A., Blundell, C., & Wierstra, D. (2013).
 Deep AutoRegressive Networks. arXiv, 1310.8499.
 Retrieved from https://arxiv.org/abs/1310.8499v2

+    - We propose Deep AutoRegressive Network (DARN)
+    - This is a deep, generative autoencoder with stochastic layers equipped with autoregressive connections
+    - This enable to sample from model quickly and exactly via ancestral sampling
+    - We derive an efficient approximate parameter estimation method based on MDL and maximizing ELBO
+    - We achieve SOTA generative performance on a number of datasets

 Kingma, D. P., & Welling, M. (2013).
 Auto-Encoding Variational Bayes. arXiv, 1312.6114.
 Retrieved from https://arxiv.org/abs/1312.6114v11